Hay Chix nets are proven to save time, money and hay!

 Large Bale 6' net- is designed for large rounds and squares (4x4x8 and 3x3x9.)
 This is the most common size we sell!
 If you have a variety of round bale sizes, we recommend to go with this net.

 Most people recommend the Half Bale Net 1 3/4", especially if you do not use hay nets on a regular basis.
 The Half Bale net 1 3/4" is easy to use and can be hung anywhere or fed on the ground!
 Plus... they come in fun strap colors!

 We recommend the Large Bale 6' net.
 This net WILL fit your 3x3x8 and 4x4x9 large square bales.

 Our nets are made from the highest quality DuPont nylon, nontoxic UV-treated mesh netting.
 MADE IN THE USA.
-Our nets are made right in Minnesota by horse/livestock owners just like you!
+Our nets are made right in Mineral Wells, TX by horse/livestock owners just like you!

 Why is this important?
 Every net goes through an extensive check process to make sure they are the quality you want and deserve.

 After extensive research, we chose to use knotted netting because it is stronger and easier to repair.
 Knot-less netting is like pantyhose; the run has no place to stop!